Vatavuk/cityhub-core/README.md

 # Cityhub-core

-Cityhub-core is a web application for managing places of interest in a city.
+Cityhub-core is a web application for managing places of interest in Zagreb city.

 API is, currently, exposed through a two REST endpoint: